apache/camel-website/content/blog/2024/07/camel47-whatsnew/index.md

 We have fixes older reported bugs, and at this time of writing there are 8 known in JIRA.

+We have also fixed and made our CI based test suite more stable and only have a few flaky tests from time to time, across 4 different OS platforms.

 Upgraded many third-party dependencies to the latest releases at the time of release.

 The `camel-spring-boot` is upgraded to latest Spring Boot 3.3.1 release.